Leiden University Fund.

 Purpose

 The fund aims to make it possible to organise a symposium every other year at the Leiden Institute of Chemistry (LIC), part of the Faculty of Science at Leiden University.
-Also, in 2020, supported by the Fund, a new Rotating Honorary Chair was established at the Leiden Law School.
+Also, in 2020, supported by the fund, a new Rotating Honorary Chair was established at the Leiden Law School.
 The Chair Enforcement of Children's Rights perfectly suits the mission of the faculty to gather, spread and unlock knowledge about children's rights all over the world.

 Purpose